ibm-cloud-docs/discovery-data/connect.md

 ### FileNet P8
 {: #filenet-connect}

-You can use this option to crawl FileNet P8 version 5.5.0. {{site.data.keyword.discoveryshort}} only crawls the file types that it supports.
+You can use this option to crawl FileNet P8 version 5.5.0.
+The FileNetP8 connector can also access the Content Engine Web Services (CEWS) of a FileNet server that is installed on {{site.data.keyword.cp4-automation_notm}}.
+FileNet P8 5.5.0 and FileNet on {{site.data.keyword.cp4-automation_short}} support the HTTP and HTTPS protocols.
+Only documents supported by {{site.data.keyword.discoveryshort}} are crawled; all others are ignored.
 {: shortdesc}

+If you are using FileNet P8 5.5.0 or FileNet on {{site.data.keyword.cp4-automation_short}}, the connector only supports the HTTPS protocol when a verified SSL server certificate is installed on the FileNet server.
+{: note}

 {{site.data.keyword.discoveryshort}} does not support role-based security when you crawl FileNet P8.
 {: important}